 LEADING LRCA STUDENTS TO SUCCEED IN A GLOBAL ECONOMY

-Barry McCaskill, campus STEM Coordinator, said “Project Lead the Way Engineering is an excellent engineering curriculum that incorporates engineering, science, and math principles, along with technology, to prepare students to solve complex, open-ended problems in a real-world context.”
+Barry McCaskill, campus STEM Coordinator, said “We’re excited to provide students learning opportunities through a robust STEM curriculum.
+By incorporating each of the four facets, students are prepared to solve complex, open-ended problems in a real-world context.”
 Students focus on the process of defining and solving a problem, not on getting the “right” answer.
 They learn how to apply STEM knowledge, skills, and habits of mind to make the world a better place through innovation.